Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: INTRODUCTION

 Thermoelectric transport plays an important role in condensed matter physics, such as the anomalous Hall effect and Nernst effect \cite{Nagaosa2010, Xiao2006,Bergman2010,Zhang2008,Zhang2009,Zhang2016}.
-Based on the linear response theory, the Mott relation and Wiedemann-Franz (WF) law have been observed and proved \cite{Jonson1980,Xiao2006,Yokoyama2011,NeilAshcroft1976}, which reveals general relations between charge currents or heat currents driven by an electric field or temperature gradient in systems with broken time-reversal symmetry (TRS).
-Unfortunately, these relationships no longer hold in systems with TRS because the linear Hall effect vanishes as the integrated Berry curvature equals zero \cite{Xiao2010,Behnia2016,Ortix2021}.
+Based on the linear response theory, the Mott relation and Wiedemann-Franz (WF) law have been observed and proved \cite{Jonson1980,Xiao2006,Yokoyama2011,NeilAshcroft1976}, which reveals general relations between charge currents or heat currents driven by an electric field or temperature gradient in systems with broken time-reversal symmetry (TRS). \CV However, for time-reversal symmetric systems, the corresponding linear transverse Mott and Wiedemann-Franz law are vanishing, because the linear Hall-like responses are forbidden by TRS \CIV \cite{Xiao2010,Behnia2016,Ortix2021}.

-However, striking progress has been made recently: a nonlinear response may be induced in TRS materials with broken inversion symmetry \CV ($\mathcal P$-broken) \CIV \cite{Sodemann2015}.
+However, striking progress has been made recently: a nonlinear response may be induced in TRS materials with broken inversion symmetry ($\mathcal P$-broken) \cite{Sodemann2015}.
 Importantly the nonlinear responses are dominant as leading order since the linear responses may disappear in some cases.
 Moreover, the nonlinear responses for charge, spin, and heat are deeply rooted in the intrinsic properties of systems, for example, the Berry curvature dipole (BCD) \cite{Sodemann2015,Wang2022,Zeng2020,Zhang2024}.
 The BCD reveals that particular pattern of distribution of Berry curvature in momentum space and brings us observable effects \cite{Duan2023,Xu2018,Ma2018,Kang2019,Xiao2020a,Xiao2020b}.
 For a comparison, the linear Hall effect (the intrinsic mechanism for anomalous Hall effect or quantum Hall effect \cite{Shen2017,Klitzing1980,Thouless1982,Haldane1988}) is an integral of Berry curvature over the entire momentum space.
 In some sense, nonlinear responses provide a powerful tool to study more detailed properties of systems.